-As the main mainly responsible for the move to the College house from Pall Mall East to Regent’s Park, Robert Platt has an assured place as one of the College’s great presidents.
-He was also the first wholetime professor to hold the office; the first president to live and work outside London, and the man mainly responsible for the College’s renewed and greatly increased interest in postgraduate education and in preventative medicine in the second half of the twentieth century.
+As the man mainly responsible for the move of the College house from Pall Mall East to Regent’s Park, Robert Platt has an assured place as one of the College’s great presidents.
+He was also the first wholetime professor to hold the office; the first president to live and work outside London, and the man mainly responsible for the College’s renewed and greatly increased interest in postgraduate education and in preventive medicine in the second half of the twentieth century.

 He was appointed assistant physician to the Royal Infirmary Sheffield in 1931 (at the age of 31) and full physician in 1934, rapidly acquiring a considerable private practice.
 He was later to describe this as ‘professionally the most satisfactory period of life’.

 Platt served in the RAMC as a lieutenant colonel, OC Medical Division, from 1941 to 1944 in Britain, North Africa and Italy, and records that his promotion to brigadier consultant physician, Southern Command India, did not greatly please him, for after his experiences in North Africa and Italy he found the quasi-peacetime atmosphere of Indian clubs and messes to be distasteful.
 Others who served in India remember him as an energetic and dedicated consultant physician, if a somewhat bedraggled brigadier.